What you need to know to choose a major:

 As you start to think about your major, keep these things in mind:

 - Your major does not dictate what you have to do for the rest of your life.

-- Your academic advisor, career advisor, friends, family or anyone else can not tell you what to major in.
+- Your academic advisor, career counselor, friends, family or anyone else can not tell you what to major in.
 You will need to decide for yourself along with help and guidance from others.

 Steps to researching and choosing a major:

-- Complete the "Exploring Major Choices" program created by ASAC advisors to help you start taking steps toward researching and choosing a major.
-Ask your advisor how to get started on this program.
+- Complete the "Pathway to Your Major" exercise created by ASAC advisors to help you start taking steps toward researching and choosing a major.

-- Take tests and assessments offered by the Career Center that will help you get in touch with your interests, values, goals, etc.
+- Utilize the many personality, career, and major assessments offered by the Career Center that will help you get in touch with your interests, values, skills and goals.

 - Research the majors available at CU Denver.
 Look not only at the list of majors available, but also at the classes required for the majors that interest you.

 - Meet regularly with your advisor in the Academic Success & Advising Center to talk about the majors you might be interested in, your academic goals and interests and your academic progress.

 - Speak to faculty members and advisors in the major departments that you are considering.
 Faculty are very passionate about their field and love talking to others about what they do.